enasequence/read_docs/update/metadata/interactive.rst

 Some parts of the study object can be edited.
 These include the release date, title, description and publication references.

-1. Log in to `WSP <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Studies Report' button to be presented with the below interface:
+1. Log in to `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Studies Report' button to be presented with the below interface:

 .. image:: ../images/wsp_meta_update_01_study_edit_list.png